anandsprodigy/English/README.md

-Simple English words and idiams
+Simple English words and idioms